Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 vim setup.py
 ```

-(3) Press "i" to enter the insert mode, and then enter the following code to the corresponding position.
+(3) Press "**i**" to enter the insert mode, and then enter the following code to the corresponding position.

 ```bash
 'DDS_qos_pub = DDS_qos_demo.DDS_qos_pub:main',